AsavariA/nextjs-portfolio-template/README.md

  9. Follow the steps from 4 - 8 but with DevTo details if your choice is DevTo blogs.

 ### Setting up Images
-There are only two images you need to set up externally.
-These images have to have a particular name and format.
-Location of these images is **root directory > styles**.
-Paste your images here.
+There are only 3 images you need to set up externally.
+These images have to have a particular name, format and location.

 <ol>
     <li>